-I. Work Costing More Than \$25,000
+A. Work Cost More Than \$50,000

-- a.
-Except as otherwise provided in this statement of policy, all contracts for any improvement, job, construction project or unit of work (herein referred to as work), and all acquisitions of material or equipment, estimated to cost or to have a value when completed in excess of Twenty-Five Thousand Dollars (\$25,000), shall be let to the lowest responsible bidder in the manner hereinafter provided. - b.
-The Board shall first determine whether the contract shall be let or the acquisition made, as a single unit for the whole of the work or acquisition, or whether it shall be divided into severable convenient parts. - c.
-The Contract documents shall be prepared utilizing the District's standard forms, with such modification as may be appropriate for the particular work or unit of work, or the acquisition of materials or equipment.
-In the case of work to be performed for the District, the documents to be prepared shall ordinarily include the Notice Inviting Bids, Instructions to Bidders, the Proposal for submission by the bidder, the Information Required of Bidder, setting forth the equipment and material source and other required information, Contractor's Licensing Statement, List of Subcontractors, Bid Security Form, Agreement, Faithful Performance Bond, Payment Bond, Non-Collusion Affidavit, Notice to Proceed, General Provisions, Special Provisions, and Plans and Specifications. - d.
-Unless otherwise required by the provisions of the Public Contract Code, the District may advertise in the F. W. Dodge Green Sheet, the Construction Market Data and similar publications, inviting sealed proposals for furnishing labor for or materials or supplies for use or incorporation in, the proposed work or unit of work, or for providing materials or equipment.
-To the extent applicable to a specific work or acquisition, the notice calling for bids shall contain the information specified in Section 20564 of the Public Contract Code.
+- 1. Except as otherwise provided in this statement of policy, all contracts for any improvement, job, construction project or unit of work (herein referred to as work), and all acquisitions of material or equipment, estimated to cost or to have a value when completed in excess of Fifty Thousand Dollars (\$50,000) shall be competitively bid and awarded to the lowest responsible bidder in the manner hereinafter provided. - 2.
+The Contract documents shall be prepared utilizing the District's standard forms with such modification as may be appropriate for the particular work or unit of work, or the acquisition of materials or equipment.
+The documents to be prepared shall ordinarily include the Notice Inviting Bids, Instructions to Bidders, the Proposal for submission by the bidder, the Information Required of Bidder, setting forth the equipment and material source and other required information, Contractor's Licensing Statement, List of Subcontractors, Bid Security Form, Agreement, Faithful Performance Bond, Payment Bond, Non-Collusion Affidavit, Notice to Proceed, General Provisions, Special Provisions, and Plans and Specifications. - 3.
+Unless otherwise required by the provisions of the Public Contract Code, the District may advertise either electronically via a web base bidding service or in printed publications, for inviting proposals for furnishing labor for or materials or supplies for use or incorporation in, the proposed work or unit of work, or for providing materials or equipment.
+To the extent applicable to a specific work or acquisition, the notice calling for bids shall contain the information specified in Section 20564 of the Public Contract

+Code.
 In the event that the construction of works is to be paid for with the proceeds of the sale of bonds or a limited assessment, the District shall give said notice by publication once a week for three (3) successive weeks in a newspaper of general circulation published in the District as specified in Section 20563 of the Public Contracts Code.